 Every cell, organ, and system in the body is affected by aging, and your body is naturally designed to renew, regenerate, and rebuild.
 Genetics do play a role in how gracefully you age, but lifestyle plays an even bigger role.
-Many of the issues often associated with aging can actually be attributed to thing you control, including diet, stress, sleep, and activity.
+Many of the issues associated with aging can actually be attributed to things you control, including diet, stress levels, sleep, and activity.

 You have some stealth microbes in your body at all times — everyone does.
 Maintaining healthy habits helps to keep these invaders in check so that, over time, they don’t distract your body from its vital work of keeping you happy and healthy at all ages.

-If you’re actively taking steps to support your overall health and wellness, including following a healthy diet and getting regular exercise and plenty of phytochemicals from herbs, you’re on a great path to promoting healthful aging.
+If you’re actively taking steps to support your overall health and wellness —including following a healthy diet, exercising regularly, and getting plenty of phytochemicals from herbs, you’re on a great path to promoting healthful aging.
 Here are some other ways you can ensure that age is just a number:

 Support optimal blood flow.
 Blood delivers oxygen, nutrients, and antioxidants to all tissues in the body.
 Optimal blood flow is essential for overall health, and it depends on a strong heart to pump blood, clean blood vessels, and maintain low blood viscosity.
 Regular exercise, avoiding smoking, and drinking plenty of water can help support healthy blood flow.

 Support optimal immune function.
 The immune system is responsible for removing old and damaged cells, containing microbial threats, and continually repairing damage to cells and tissues.
-The immune system naturally weakens a bit with each passing decade, so taking steps to support it can also help promote a healthy aging process.
+The immune system naturally weakens a bit with each passing decade, so taking steps to support it — getting ample sleep (8-9 hours a night), managing your stress, eating a whole foods diet, and taking immune-supporting herbs — can also help promote a healthy aging process.

 Promote the health of your brain, joints, eyes, and skin.
-Antioxidants provide support for all areas of the body, including the ones that commonly show signs of aging, like the brain, joints, eyes, and skin.
 Participating in mentally-stimulating activities and maintaining meaningful relationships can help keep your brain sharp, while regular, gentle movement can help keep joints functioning optimally.
 To promote healthy eyes, take a break from TV, cell phone, and computer screens whenever possible.
 For optimal skin health, stick to natural products to mitigate your skin’s exposure to environmental toxins.

 Aging is a natural part of life.
-But getting older doesn’t have to mean getting sick.
+But getting older doesn’t have to mean feeling old or getting sick.
 By taking care of your body now, you can help ease the process and protect your eyesight, joints, muscles, and other parts of your body for years to come.